seifertd/AdventOfCode/2023/README.md

 * Day 14: Mostly easy.
 Day 2 solution hinges on knowing you can never brute force 1 billion iterations of the platform tilting, so there has to be a cycle.
 Find it and the offset it starts at, then mod the 1 billion minus the offset by the cycle length add the offset back and replay that many tilts to get the answer.
+* Day 16: Got stuck shortly on part 2 because part 1 was mutating the parsed cave data.
+Had to make sure I copied the cave after parsing it for use as input inot part 1 and part 2.